 8.6 Surrender

-The player may indicate his/her intention to Surrender by scratching the table layout towards him/her.
+The player will indicate his/her intention to Surrender to the Dealer.

 8.7 Go to War

 8.7.1 As determined by the Casino Operator, Go to War Wagers will be treated in accordance with either dealing method A or dealing method B. The dealing method implemented must be the same for all operational Casino War tables, that is, all games must be dealt in accordance with Method A or Method B.